-The staff at the front desk is responsible to facilitate the check in and checkout process of guests, they also will answer any questions that the guest may have.
-Special requests from guests such as morning calls, room service or additional pillows are also usually made to front desk staff, who will then fulfill the request or contact the relevant staff.
+The staff at the front desk is responsible to facilitate the check-in and check-out process of guests, they also will answer any questions that the guest may have.
+Special requests from guests such as morning calls, room service, or additional pillows are also usually made to the front desk staff, who will then fulfill the request or contact the relevant staff.

 In recent years automation of tasks such as the allocation of rooms and the placing of bookings has made life a little easier for front desk staff.
 The recent trend of going contactless has also prompted some hotels to employ the use of self check-in kiosks.

 The job of cleaning and maintenance is often handled by a housekeeping team.
-Their task involves and is not limited to the cleaning of the hotel environment, cleaning of rooms, replacing toiletries, changing of bedsheets, reporting misplaced items to lost and found and repair work.
+Their task involves and is not limited to the cleaning of the hotel environment, cleaning of rooms, replacing toiletries, changing of bed sheets, reporting misplaced items to be lost and found, and repair work.